 - What unfair things happened to Joseph?

 Being thrown in a pit, sold as a slave,

 falsely accused and sent to prison

 - How might Joseph have felt in each of these situations?

-Shocked, afraid, depressed, frustrated, angry
+e.g. shocked, afraid, depressed, frustrated, angry

 - When each of these events occurred, how would the future have looked to Joseph?

 e.g. bleak, unknown, terrifying